jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Mature Adult Black Dragon.md

 RacialMods: +8 Swim
 Languages: Common, Draconic, Giant
 SQ: corrupt water, speak with reptiles, swamp stride, water breathing
+SpecialAbilities:
+  Corrupt Water (Sp): >
-SpecialAbilities: Corrupt Water (Sp) Once per day an adult or older black dragon can stagnate 10 cubic feet of still water, making it foul and unable to support water-breathing life.
+    Once per day an adult or older black dragon can stagnate 10 cubic feet of still water, making it foul and unable to support water-breathing life.
 The ability spoils liquids containing water.
 Liquid-based magic items (such as potions) and items in a creature's possession must succeed on a Will save (DC equal to the dragon's frightful presence) or become ruined.
 This ability is the equivalent of a 1st-level spell.
 Its range is equal to that of the dragon's frightful presence.
-Speak with Reptiles (Sp) A young or older black dragon gains the constant spell-like ability to speak with reptiles.
+  Speak with Reptiles (Sp): >
+    A young or older black dragon gains the constant spell-like ability to speak with reptiles.
 This functions as speak with animals, but only with reptilian animals.
+  Swamp Stride (Ex): >
+    A very young or older black dragon can move through bogs and quicksand without penalty at its normal speed.
+  Water Breathing (Ex): >
-Swamp Stride (Ex) A very young or older black dragon can move through bogs and quicksand without penalty at its normal speed.
-Water Breathing (Ex) A black dragon can breathe underwater indefinitely and can freely use its breath weapon, spells, and other abilities while submerged.
+    A black dragon can breathe underwater indefinitely and can freely use its breath weapon, spells, and other abilities while submerged.
 SpellsKnown: Spells Known (CL 5th, concentration +7) 2nd (5/day)-blur, summon swarm 1st (7/day)-alarm, mage armor, magic missile, obscuring mist 0 (at will)-dancing lights, detect magic, mending, message, read magic, prestidigitation
 SpellsPrepared:
 SpellDomains: